abhidya/nano-dlna/tasks/active_context.md

 - DLNA devices are being discovered on the network
 - Streaming API endpoints are accessible
 - Depth processing API endpoints are accessible
+- Renderer API endpoints are accessible
+- All test endpoints are passing

+## Recent Improvements
+- Created comprehensive integration tests in `web/backend/tests/test_integration.py` to test the interaction between different components
+- Created a comprehensive test plan in `tasks/test_plan.md` to guide future testing efforts
+- Created an end-to-end test script in `web/test_renderer_depth_e2e.sh` to test the renderer and depth processing API endpoints
+- Updated the tasks plan to include the new test-related tasks and their status

 ## Next Steps
 - Debug and fix the video playback issues (500 errors)
+- Fix the AirPlay discovery feature in the frontend
+- Fix the Chrome renderer to properly play videos instead of using DLNA devices
+- Fix the thread initialization in the DLNA device implementation to prevent "'NoneType' object has no attribute 'is_alive'" errors
+- Ensure the renderer service correctly distinguishes between DLNA and AirPlay/Chrome rendering methods
 - Test the depth processing functionality with actual depth maps
 - Test the projection mapping capability with DLNA devices
 - Consider creating a simpler UI for depth mask segmentation and projection
+- Implement the enhancements listed in the "What's Left to Do" section of the renderer_depth_status.md file
+- Continue expanding test coverage for the backend components

 ## Technical Architecture
 The system consists of: